marvinborner/bruijn/docs/wiki_src/introduction/syntax.md

 ## Open terms

-If you use De Bruijn indices that reach out of their environment, you have created an *open term*.
+If you use de Bruijn indices that reach out of their environment, you have created an *open term*.
 Depending on the context, these terms are typically seen as invalid if standing by themself.